 Content warning: Sexual harassment and violence

-This comes as pressure grows on the universities sector following turmoil at the country’s second-largest university last year.
+This comes as pressure grows on the tertiary sector following turmoil at the country’s second-largest university last year.

 The review, which reported back three weeks ago, found AUT botched investigations into two cases of harassment by senior leadership and that the university had an unresolved culture of staff bullying.
 However, the review didn’t find evidence of a culture of sexual harassment.

 Stop Sexual Harassment On Campus (SSHOC) was a group launched in response to the allegations last year and is now responsible for organising the climate survey.

 A ‘climate survey’ is designed to provide a clear picture of the perception and perspectives within an organisation or sector on any given topic.